rust-bitcoin-unsafe-fast/hashes

 Bitcoin Hashes Library

 This is a simple, no-dependency library which implements the hash functions needed by Bitcoin.
 These are SHA1, SHA256, SHA256d, SHA512, and RIPEMD160.
-As an ancillary thing, it exposes hexadecimal serialization and deserialization, since these are needed to display hashes anway.
+As an ancillary thing, it exposes hexadecimal serialization and deserialization, since these are needed to display hashes anyway.

 Documentation